 Additionally, many visits are made for patients with conditions that are better treated in a primary care setting.
 Going to an emergency room for acute upper respiratory infections, viral infections, otitis media, and acute pharyngitis is often worse off for the patient because the emergency room is already so busy that the doctors and nurses don’t have enough time to explain the patient’s condition to them adequately, nor how to properly take care of themselves during the recovery process.

-Although some might argue that this could lead to the under-triaging of patients, but it’s already been well established that a hefty portion of 911 calls don’t require emergency room treatment.
-It makes more sense to paramedics to transport patients to the most appropriate location for their condition instead of trying to funnel all patients through a more-likely-than-not costly and crowded emergency department.
+Although some might argue that this could lead to the under-triaging of patients, it’s already been well established that a hefty portion of 911 calls doesn’t require emergency room treatment.
+It makes more sense for paramedics to transport patients to the most appropriate location for their condition instead of trying to funnel all patients through a more likely-than-not costly and crowded emergency department.

 Many callers use 911 because they don’t know where else to go for healthcare-related problems.
 By allowing paramedics to transport them (or suggest that idea to the patient), patients can slowly learn about the available solutions to their problems.